 Plus, they offer a 14 free trial so you can check it out for yourself with just a simple sign up!

-- Plus, $49/month - 1 user can track up to 3 different keywords and see up to 2k of these mentions per month.
+- Individual, $39/month - 1 user can track up to 3 different keywords and see up to 2k of these mentions per month.
 The data you’ll get is updated every 12 hours, and you’ll get both data and sentiment analysis, all of which you can track using their mobile app, as well as Newsletter and Podcast monitoring.

-- Max, $249/mo — All of the above, including unlimited users but with this package you will also get 25 keywords, 100k mentions per month, updated in real time.
+- Enterprise, $249/mo — All of the above, including unlimited users but with this package you will also get 25 keywords, 100k mentions per month, updated in real time.

 Back in the day, media monitoring required manually sifting through newspapers and looking for mentions about a brand, product, or service.
 Nowadays, media monitoring is much easier to implement and can bring actionable insights into your business strategy.
 Thanks to online media monitoring, you will be able to protect your brand reputation, measure and increase brand awareness, measure the results of marketing campaigns, and improve customer service, just to name a few.
 An AI-driven media monitoring tool, for example, Brand24, will drive your branding and marketing efforts to the next level.